 ‘To relieve man of the death that his own disobedience had brought, I tenderly and providently gave you my only-begotten Son to heal you and bring satisfaction for your needs.
 I gave him the task of being supremely obedient, to free the human race of the poison that your first parent’s disobedience had spread throughout the world.
 Falling in love, as it were, with his task, and truly obedient, he hurried to a shameful death on the most holy Cross.
 By his most holy death he gave you life: not human life this time, but with the strength of his divinity.

-TThis excert from the Dialogue (Cap.
-134) of St. Catherine of Siena on the boundless generosity of God, the giver of all good gifts, is used in the Roman Catholic Divine Office of Readings for Saturday of the the 30th Week in Ordinary Time with the accompanying biblical reading taken from Wisdom 11:20-12:19.
+This excerpt comes from the Dialogue (Cap.
+134) of St. Catherine of Siena.
+It focuses on the generosity of God, the giver of all good gifts and the poison of original sin which turns gifts of life into tools of death.
+It appears in the Roman Catholic Divine Office of Readings for Saturday of the the 30th Week in Ordinary Time.
+The accompanying biblical reading comes from Wisdom 11:20-12:19.
 St. Catherine of Siena, a third order Dominican, died in the 14th century and is one of the few women to be proclaimed a doctor of the church.